-This User Guide is intended to augment and eventually replace the information provided on the Picard website and additionally to make this available in alternate ebook formats, including a PDF version suitable for printing.
+This User Guide is intended to provide comprehensive information related to the use of MusicBrainz Picard and additionally to make this available in alternate formats, including a PDF version suitable for printing.
 Links to additional information such as scripts, plugins and tutorials are provided when available rather than trying to reproduce the information in this document.

 In order to effectively use Picard, it is important to understand what the program can do and, equally important, what it cannot do.
-Picard is primarily intended to tag and organise albums containing tracks, guided by the user to the specific release of the album that they have, and then to keep the metadata for these tracks up to date as users around the world enhance the quality of the Musicbrainz data associated with that particular release and track; Picard does this very well indeed.
+Picard is primarily intended to tag and organize albums containing tracks, guided by the user to the specific release of the album that they have, and then to keep the metadata for these tracks up to date as users around the world enhance the quality of the MusicBrainz data associated with that particular release and track; Picard does this very well indeed.
 However, it is not intended to automatically organize your collection of thousands of random music files, and if this is what you are hoping for then you will likely be disappointed.
 To quote from the Picard website, "Picard is not built to be a mass single-track tag fixer.
 Picard believes in quality over quantity and provides a plethora of customizations to tweak music collections to your needs."